Home » Sewing » Incredibly Easy and comfy Pillowcase Dress For Adults

 • Fold the top in about 1″, pin and sew to create the casing for the shoulder straps.

-• Make a long strap using this tutorial.
-Make the straps long enough to use for shoulder straps and the waist belt.
+• Make a long strap ( you can use the strap instructions in this tutorial).
+Make the straps long enough to use for shoulder straps and the waist tie.

 • Thread the strap through the dress casing and tie on one shoulder.